broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

     * Any relevant log information

 ### Workspace Citation
-If you use plan to publish data analyzed using the GVS workflow, please cite the [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta).
+If you use plan to publish data analyzed using the GVS workflow, please cite the [GVS Exomes beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Exomes_Beta).

 Details on citing Terra workspaces can be found in [How to cite Terra](https://support.terra.bio/hc/en-us/articles/360035343652).